 The scheme starts at the Bronze level, then on to Silver and finally Gold.
 Several companies and projects such as HS2 are demanding that any vehicle that wants to access a site must have FORS Silver accreditation.

 Vehicles with FORS Silver accreditation also satisfy the demands of the DVS requirements but must apply for the permit independently.
 Vehicles accredited with FORS Bronze do not necessarily satisfy the DVS requirement and should check with RS Connect as to what may be required.

 How to find out more about DVS

 If you have any queries about the Direct Vision Standard (DVS) system, its requirements, or how to check your vehicle’s DVS star rating, our team is ready to assist you.

 We provide advice on vehicle technology installations for Safe System improvements.
 Furthermore, if you have questions about the upcoming Progressive Safe System, we can provide clarity.
 Contact us now for comprehensive assistance with all your Direct Vision Standard related inquiries.

 Direct Vision Standard Examples

-Take a look at some projects below and see how we have supported customers every step of the way from assessing their fleet, hardware selection and installation.
+Take a look at some projects below and see how we have supported customers every step of the way from assessing their fleet, hardware selection installation and after sales support.
 Get in touch with us today for more information

 I Have A FORS Bronze System Fitted, Do I Require Anything More?